 *The older style plug has been fabricated since this update.

-SSGT Ralph E. Azevedo poses in his position as Left Waist Gunner aboard Qualified Quail (42-97851, 91BG).
+SSGT Ralph E. Azevedo poses in the left waist position aboard Qualified Quail (42-97851, 91BG).
 The RL-42 Reel Antenna Motor and Spool is highlighted here.

 Damaged over Cologne, Qualified Quail crash-landed in Allied-occupied France on 14 January 1945 and was salvaged.
 Azevedo was not with them, having been previously wounded and, upon recovery, transferred to another crew.